ntop/ntopng/doc/src/web_gui/interfaces.rst

 In the Home page it is possible to view general interface information, such as Id (a unique integer identifier ntopng assigns to each monitored interface), family (e.g., pcap), and the overall traffic counters in bytes.
-It is possible to customise the interface name just by writing a custom name into the Name textbook and clicking on “Save Name”.
+It is possible to customize the interface name just by writing a custom name into the Name textbook and clicking on “Save Name”.
 Interface monitoring can be temporarily paused from the ‘State’ toggle buttons.